Aspiring Educator Funding Opportunities

 Educator Funding Opportunities

-The focus is full-time Early Childhood Educators early in their careers.
-Awardees may receive up to $5,000 in loan forgiveness annually.
-With limited funds, not everyone will receive an award.
-There will be a Round 3 of ECE loan forgiveness funding this year.
-The opening of the application link has been postponed later this spring.
-Date is TBA.
+The focus is full-time Early Childhood Educators in Colorado early in their careers.
+Awardees may receive up to $5,000 in loan forgiveness.
+With limited funds available not everyone will receive an award.
+Applications now open until filled.
 To learn more about the ECE programs click here.

 Speak to your school's Early Childhood Education Department to see if you could qualify for funds towards your certificate or degree completion.
 Funds allocated to and distributed by individual public Colorado Institutes of Higher Education.
 Read more.

-- Colorado Educator Loan Forgiveness - Application is Closed
+Colorado Educator Loan Forgiveness - Application will open March 15, 2024

 Focus on licensed rural K-12 educators, admins and SSPs who have been teaching the longest.
 Up to $5K in loan forgiveness annually for up to 5 years.
-The application is now closed.
+The application will open March 15, 2024.
 Read more.

 CDHE and the Colorado Center for Rural Education encourage talented educators and alternative licensure candidates to apply for the following stipends.
 Read more.